-[00:12:30] Jeffrey Sutton: ... so that's the best of all worlds in an eight-day hike, a great meal at the end of it, hiking ...
-Well, they did hike a lot, 20, 25 miles a day, pretty impressive for a Supreme Court Justice.
-What's interesting is to just, you know, maybe the world of ethics and how government officials interact has changed a little bit in the last 50-plus years.
-What's interesting is that lots of people were accepting invitations to FDR's poker matches, right?
-They weren't, that wasn't covered by the press, it wasn't intended to be covered by the press, but surely it was, you know, there, you're cozying up with very consequential people and I suspect those are hard invitations to turn down.
+[00:12:13] Judge Sutton: You know what's interesting is the world of ethics and how government officials interact has changed a little bit in the last 50-plus years.
+What's interesting is that lots of people were accepting invitations to FDR's poker matches.
+That wasn't covered by the press.
+It wasn't intended to be covered by the press.
+But surely you're cozying up with very consequential people.
+And I suspect those are hard invitations to turn down.
+What's different about this is he's doing something quite publicly.

-[00:13:11] Jeffrey Sutton: What's different about this is he's doing something quite publicly.
-The way Justice Douglas did it, I suppose, whether it's then or now, probably-I would say-pushes the envelope and probably, at least by today's standards, crosses some lines.
-You know, if you think back to it though, had what he'd done been to join forces with someone else to do a public hike to illustrate the beauty of this 150, 60 mile canal, I'm not sure that would rub me the wrong way, but that wasn't all he did.
-I mean, he was writing letters [laughs] to the editor.
-Now, of course, if all you're doing is saying, "You don't think this is a beautiful spot, please join me in this hike," I'm not sure that bothers me, but when you're now saying, "We need to pass legislation," the slippery slopes are pretty darned apparent at that point.
+[00:12:46] Judge Sutton: The way Justice Douglas did it, I suppose, whether it's then or now, probably I would say pushes the envelope and probably, at least by today's standards, crosses some lines.
+If you think back to it though, had what he done been to join forces with someone else to do a public hike to illustrate the beauty of this, 150-160 mile canal, I'm not sure that would rub me the wrong way.

+[00:13:16] Judge Sutton: But that wasn't all he did.
+I mean, he was writing letters to the editor.
+Now, of course, if all you're doing is saying, "You don't think this is a beautiful spot.
+Please join me in this hike," I'm not sure that bothers me.
+But when you're now saying, "We need to pass legislation," the slippery slopes are, are pretty darn apparent at that point.

-[00:14:05] Jeffrey Sutton: I knew about the C&O hike, I didn't realize it worked, and so he thought, "Well, gee, let's keep doing this," and that's what Margaret's book is.
+[00:13:36] Judge Sutton: I knew about the C&O hike, I didn't realize it worked!
+And so he thought, "Well, gee.
+Let's keep doing this."
+And that's what Margaret's book is.
 Margaret's book is about what happened after the C&O Canal.
 It's just astonishing what happened later.
-So the short answer is I am probably a little bit uncomfortable with it, even by those standards back then, but I think today a judge would kind of have to make the choice.
-If you want to do that, I think you're just going to have to leave the bench, take a leave of absence, and then that's probably for the good.

-[00:14:40] Jeffrey Sutton: But I'm still happy Justice Douglas lived because I think he did some really neat things, and he also was one of nine.
-Maybe there's room for an iconoclastic Justice, as long as they're not all nine doing it.
-Maybe that's another way to think about it, to be a little more forgiving that, surely, if you have nine ambitious, very talented people, don't be surprised if they push the envelope in engaging the public in the issues of the day.
+[00:13:51] Judge Sutton: So the shorter answer is I am probably a little bit uncomfortable with it, even by those standards back then.
+But I think today a judge would kinda have to make the choice.
+If you wanna do that, I think you're just gonna have to leave the bench, take a leave of absence.
+And then that's probably for the good.
+But I'm still happy Justice Douglas lived, because I think he did some really neat things.
+And he also was one of nine.
+You know, maybe there's room for an iconoclastic justice.
+As long as they're not all nine doing it, maybe that's another way to think about it, to be a little more forgiving.
+That surely if you have nine ambitious, very talented people, don't be surprised if they push the envelope in engaging the public on the issues of the day.

-[00:15:08] Jeffrey Rosen: That's great.
+[00:14:39] Jeffrey Rosen: That's great.
 Judge McKeown, talk more about the objects of his program.
-You say that they included federal agencies and, just as he demonized corporations and big business, he targeted federal agencies and he writes, "It's not easy to pick out public enemy number one from our federal agencies."
-He explained in a Playboy article from the [inaudible 00:15:53] [laughing] spoilers and competition is great.
-Obviously, it probably couldn't happen today, but describe that and what he did with agencies, his correspondence with the Interior Secretary, Mo Udall, and whether you think it was appropriate by the standards of his day.
+You say that they included federal agencies.
+And just as he demonized corporations and big business, he targeted federal agencies.
+And he writes, "It's not easy to pick out public enemy number one from our federal agencies," he explained in a Playboy article... spoilers...and competition is great.
+Obviously, you know, probably couldn't happen today.
+But describe that and what he did with agencies, his correspondence with the Interior Secretary Mo Udall, and whether whether you think it was appropriate by the standards of his day.